Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

 #### Prerequisites

 - You have a valid user account in Adyen&trade;.
-- You are assigned to the user roles for the report service required by Adyen&trade;.
+- You are assigned to the required user roles in Adyen&trade;.
 - You are logged in to your Actindo instance under *Payments > Settings > Select connection > Credentials tab*.
 For detailed information, see [Configure Adyen connection](02_ManageAdyenConnection.md#configure-adyen-connection).

 #### Procedure

-*Adyen Backend > Developers > API credentials*
+*Adyen&trade; Backend > Developers > API credentials*

 ![API credentials](../../Assets/Screenshots/Adyen/Integration/AdyenAPICredentialspng.png "[API credentials]")